 A model for creating the title page and the copyright page for a publication

 The publication serials of research organizations usually do not meet the criteria for scientific publishing, and their distribution and visibility are often limited.
-The publication serials of faculties and institutes are suitable for research reports targeted at limited audiences.
-Research reports are recommended to publish electronically in the institutional repository Lauda of our university.
+That's why scientific books shall not be published in university or faculty series.
+The publication serials of faculties and institutes are suitable for research reports or handbooks etc.,targeted at limited audiences, if the target audience can be informed of the publication by using professional magazines, web sites etc.

 The authors have all rights to their manuscripts.
 The authors and the publisher should always make a written agreement on publishing.